 - 2 year warranty on the guitar (1 year on accessories).

-- Versatile HSS pickup layout will be able to handle any genre of music.
+- The versatile HSS pickup layout will be able to handle any genre of music.

-- Has the look of a guitar which is much more expensive than it is.
+- It has the look of a guitar which is much more expensive than it is.

 Dislike: